aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 7 Deploy and configure Azure Firewall using the Azure portal.md

 ## Task 9: Test the firewall

-In this final task, you will test the firewall to verify that the rules are configured correctly and working as expected.
+In this task, you will test the firewall to verify that the rules are configured correctly and working as expected.
 This configuration will enable you to connect a remote desktop connection to the Srv-Work virtual machine through the firewall, via the firewall's public IP address.

 1. Within Labvm from start menu, open **Remote Desktop Connection**.